 The romanesque church underwent significant modifications in the early modern period.
 First, a tower was added in the 16th century, and then in the 17th century, in connection with the construction of the crypt, the chancel was extended, which was originally half the length.
 During the reconstruction, however, a romanesque ending was preserved, which was demolished and then assembled after the walls were extended.
 However, the upper parts of the widened window openings were changed, the angle of inclination of the roof slopes and new vaults were established.
 During the 20th century renovation, the original columns of the chancel received new stems and bases.

-The medieval church is now significantly transformed due to the tower added from the west, and especially because of the extension of the chancel.
+The parish church of St. Mary and St. John the Baptist, currently Our Lady of Częstochowa is today one of the oldest temples in Silesia.
+Unfortunately the medieval church is now significantly transformed due to the tower added from the west, and especially because of the extension of the chancel.
 Fortunately, the original apse was put back together with the preservation of the old stonework.
 The window openings that were transformed in the late gothic period, and especially the early modern times, were less lucky, except for the west in the chancel and the east in the nave in the northern walls.
 Inside, the original vault of the presbytery has preserved, although corner pillars received new stems and bases during the 20th century renovation.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.